magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-58-->

-*  Magento now displays a form populated with data from the previous scheduled update as expected when you try to create the second schedule update for a product.
-Previously, Magento displayed this error when you tried to create the second update with a past start date: `The Start Time of this Update cannot be changed.
+*  {{ site.data.var.ee }} now displays a form populated with data from the previous scheduled update as expected when you try to create the second schedule update for a product.
+Previously, {{ site.data.var.ee }} displayed this error when you tried to create the second update with a past start date: `The Start Time of this Update cannot be changed.
 It's been already started`.

 <!--- ACP2E-18-->